Electronic tongue

 Chemical compounds responsible for taste are detected by human taste receptors.
 Similarly, the multi-electrode sensors of electronic instruments detect the same dissolved organic and inorganic compounds.
 Like human receptors, each sensor has a spectrum of reactions different from the other.
 The information given by each sensor is complementary, and the combination of all sensors' results generates a unique fingerprint.
 Most of the detection thresholds of sensors are similar to or better than human receptors.

 In the biological mechanism, taste signals are transduced by nerves in the brain into electric signals.
 E-tongue sensors process is similar: they generate electric signals as voltammetric and potentiometric variations.

+Researchers from the Agricultural Research Service use an electronic tongue.

 Taste quality perception and recognition are based on the building or recognition of activated sensory nerve patterns by the brain and the taste fingerprint of the product.
 This step is achieved by the e-tongue's statistical software, which interprets the sensor data into taste patterns.